jbhopkins/bioxtasraw/docs/source/tutorial/s1_mw.rst

     |mw_png|

 #.
 In either concentration box, enter the sample concentration of 0.47 mg/ml.
 Notice that you
-    now get results from all four methods of MW calculation.
+    now get results from all methods of MW calculation.

     *   *Question:* The expected MW value for GI is 172 kDa.
 How do your results compare?